oshea00/fintools/readme.md

 ## Asset Correlation
 Shows how to compare assets to determine correlation in price movements.
 Normally, a portfolio manager wants assets that are not highly correlated in order to reduce market risk.
 ## Efficient Frontier
 Use Monte Carlo analysis to determine risk adjusted returns for randomly selected asset allocations.
-The goal is to show allocations which provide the most return for the chosen risk (variance in returns).
+The goal is to show (retroactively) allocations which provided the most return for a desired risk level.
 ## Research
 Stock picker, name and/or symbol search.
 Company information.
 ## Screen Shots